Google Translate Disclaimer

 Pharmacists cannot provide vaccinations to children younger than five years; therefore pharmacies will not be participating in this phase of the vaccine rollout.

-Clinical trial findings show that a primary series of the Moderna Spikevax vaccine for children less than five years vaccine produces an immune response for that age group equivalent to the immune response seen in young adults 18 to 25 years of age who receive the Moderna Spikevax primary series.
+Clinical trial findings show that a primary series of the Pfizer or Moderns vaccine for children produces an immune response for that age group equivalent to the immune response seen in young adults up to 25 years of age who receive either the Pfizer or Moderna primary series.

-You can read and/or print the Moderna Spikevax pediatric vaccine information, safety and after care sheets.
+You can read and/or print the pediatric vaccine information, safety and after care sheets.

 A parent/legal guardian must be present to provide verbal, informed consent.
 If the parent chooses an adult designate (e.g. grandparent, aunt) to accompany the child for a vaccine, a consent form signed by the parent/guardian must be presented.